rupokghosh/todoist-cli/README.md

    To get your token:

 - Go to Settings > Integrations > Developer
-- Then copy your API TOKEn
+- Then copy your API TOKEN

 3. Install the required dependencies: